-There are two main types of shells, or outer layer, on the women's models we tested in this review: nylon or polyester fabrics with DWR coatings, and two-layer waterproof membranes.
+There are two main types of shells, or outer layers, on the models we tested in this review: nylon or polyester fabrics with DWR coatings, and two-layer waterproof membranes.

-DWR coatings: Durable water repellent coatings are applied to the exterior fabric to create a water resistant barrier.
-These coatings cause water to bead up on the surface of the material and roll off instead of absorb through and wet the insulation.
+Durable water repellent coatings are applied to the exterior fabric to create a water resistant barrier.
+These coatings cause water to bead up on the surface of the material and roll off instead of absorbing through and wetting the insulation.
 DWR coatings are fairly effective at making a parka water resistant, but are not fully waterproof.
 In heavy precipitation, the material will still usually saturate through, which then compromises the warmth of the insulation.
-The typical model with a DWR coating is a "puffy" down jacket, like the Patagonia Downtown Loft Parka or the Marmot Montreaux.
+The typical model with a DWR coating is a "puffy" down jacket, like the Patagonia Downtown Parka or the Arc'teryx Nuri.
 These jackets maximize style and warmth, and are well-suited to winter climates where it's cold enough to snow for months on end.

-Two-layer membranes: These types of outer shells combine an outer waterproof fabric with a breathable membrane (and then an inner lining), for maximum water repellency and breathability.
+These types of outer shells combine an outer waterproof fabric with a breathable membrane (and then an inner lining), for maximum water repellency and breathability.
 In addition, these shells are usually also coated with a DWR to truly seal out moisture.
-Familiar brand names are Gore-Tex and NeoShell, which many different manufacturers use in their products, while others have developed their own proprietary fabrics, like Patagonia's H2No and Marmot's MemBrain.
-This type of shell is a great option if you live in an area like the Pacific Northwest, where winters are cold but very wet.
-Some of the models that we tested with two-layer membranes include the Patagonia Tres Down Parka, the Arc'teryx Patera Parka and the Marmot Chelsea Down.
+Familiar brand names are Gore-Tex and NeoShell, which many different manufacturers use in their products, while others have developed their own proprietary fabrics, like Patagonia's H2No Performance Standard Fabric.
+This type of shell is a great option if you live in an area like the Pacific Northwest, where winters are cold, but very wet.
+Some of the models that we tested with two-layer membranes include the Patagonia Tres Down Parka and the Helly Hansen Long Belfast.

-Down Insulation: Most people don't know this, but down is actually the plumage found underneath the exterior feathers of ducks, geese and other waterfowl.
-Down insulation has the highest warmth-to-weight ratio, and is highly compressible.
+Many people may not be aware of this, but down is actually the plumage found underneath the exterior feathers of ducks, geese and other waterfowl.
+Down insulation has the highest warmth-to-weight ratio and is highly compressible.
 The quality of the down is measured by how many cubic inches one ounce of down fills when compressed by a set weight, and this is referred to as fill-power.
 Down feathers create pockets that trap cold air.
 The higher the fill-power, the higher the loft, which means more air pockets to trap cold air between us and the environment.
-Fill-power goes up to 900, but most casual parkas use down in the 500 to 700 range.
-While a higher fill-power rating means the jacket will be more compressible and lighter than a lower one, it doesn't necessarily mean that it is warmer, because warmth also depends on the fill-weight.
-A winter jacket with 10 ounces of 700-fill-power down will be warmer than one with 10 ounces of 500-fill-power down, but if you up the 500's fill-weight to 20 ounces, it will then be the warmer one.
-Some of the down models we tested include The North Face Arctic Down Parka and our Editors' Choice winner, the Canada Goose Kensington Parka.

 Criteria for Evaluation